 - ARNP's and PA-C's: to provide direct patient care during our evening acute care clinics.

 - Receptionist and Patient Guide applications are not currently being accepted.
-If you are interested in one of these positions please check back in December or January.
-We often have volunteer needs when the new semester begins and schedules change.
+If you are interested in one of these positions and will be in the Iowa City area throughout the summer, please check back in early April or May.
+We often have volunteer needs when the semester finishes and schedules change.
 Thank you for your patience!